Last update: Nov 11, 2020

 Foreign tourists can nowadays also pay hotels and guesthouses in kyats but - not at the lower rate for Burmese citizens.
 Many Burmese people cannot afford the luxury hotels for foreign tourists, and stay in local guesthouses and hotels.
 These cheap hotels do not have a license to allow foreigners to stay there.
 The trains have the same price for foreigners and Burmese citizens, and are payable in kyats; which makes train trips very cheap.

-Similar to hotels, restaurants also use dual pricing.
-Some restaurants have a menu for foreigners with foreigner's pricing, and a menu written in Burmese with local pricing.
+Similar to hotels, some restaurants also use dual pricing.
+Restaurants in Yangon and Bagan have an english menu for foreigners, with appropriate foreigner's pricing, and a menu written in Burmese with local pricing.
+Appropriate pricing mean that the western tourist pays a lot more, though he will never get to know this unless he reads Burmese.
 The popular "restaurant street" in Bagan has many restaurants geared towards tourists, with food like hamburgers, pizza, avocado salad, and these are more expensive than the simpler restaurants that serve local food.
 These Burmese restaurants are cheaper, serve only local food, and are often overlooked by western tourists.

 Since 2014 there are many money exchange counters throughout towns in Myanmar; they will change euros, US-dollars and Singapore dollars to kyat and vice versa.